irasan/read-to-me/README.md

 [here](https://stackoverflow.com/questions/38987/how-do-i-merge-two-dictionaries-in-a-single-expression-taking-union-of-dictiona)
 Styling of search field in the navbar was inspired by this [post:]
 (https://stackoverflow.com/questions/42126743/aligning-search-input-in-navbar-with-materialize)
-Custom error page handling was taken from [Flask documentation:] (https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/)
+Custom error page handling was taken from [Flask documentation:](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/)
-Don't allow inputs that start with [white spaces:](https://stackoverflow.com/questions/54020591/not-allow-space-as-a-first-input-character-in-input-field)
+Functionality to deny inputs that start with [white spaces:](https://stackoverflow.com/questions/54020591/not-allow-space-as-a-first-input-character-in-input-field)
-Display confirm messages for delete buttons [here:](https://stackoverflow.com/questions/9139075/how-to-show-a-confirm-message-before-delete)
+Display confirm messages for delete buttons was inspired by [this:](https://stackoverflow.com/questions/9139075/how-to-show-a-confirm-message-before-delete)
-Nicely formatted rows in collapsible [here:](https://github.com/Dogfalo/materialize/issues/3325)
+Nicely formatted rows in collapsible on Profile page were taken from [here:](https://github.com/Dogfalo/materialize/issues/3325)

+This project was initially based on the Code Institute task manager mini project on the Backend Development module, but the end result has been heavily modified.